 Electrical and mechanical systems increasingly depend on the technology infrastructure for support.
 Building management systems, facility management control systems, and power monitoring typically rely on the telecom infrastructure.
-The two disciplines work together closely to coordinate the phased installation of equipment so the mechanical systems do not cycle excessively and damage the equipment.
+These two disciplines (technology and telecom infrastructures) work together closely to coordinate the phased installation of equipment so the mechanical systems do not cycle excessively and damage the equipment.

 TEECOM Can Help

-Our clients depend on TEECOM to help them deliver highly complex projects at lightning speed and within budget.
-We evaluate sites for security and infrastructure requirements, work with the civil and architectural teams to detail security requirements for entire campuses, design the telecom pathways and infrastructure cabling for the OSP and ISP, ensure redundant paths for all carriers, make sure network designs are engineered properly for multiple networks, and include DAS and ERRCS in the data center design.
+Our clients depend on us to help them deliver highly complex projects on time, under budget, and to their exact design requirements and expectations.
+We evaluate sites for security and infrastructure requirements, work with AEC teams to detail security requirements for entire campuses, design complete telecom systems, ensure redundant paths for all carriers, fully test networks, and include DAS and ERRCS in the data center design.

 Could you benefit from having expert technology consultants work with you on your next project?
 TEECOM will be with you every step of the way, delivering the results you need while maintaining consistency and improving upon lessons learned.
 To learn more about how we help clients develop customized solutions catered to their installer and all necessary teams, contact us today using the form at the bottom of the page!